THE HAGUE EVIDENCE CONVENTION

 Therefore, the scope and breadth of an LoR may comply with U.S. discovery practice, but may conflict with Israeli notions of relevancy.
 Just because a U.S. court grants an LoR, does not necessarily translate into an automatic execution by its Israeli counterpart.
 As demonstrated below, at least one Israeli court refused to execute an LoR on the grounds that its provisions were too broad and it sought evidence that appeared to be irrelevant.

 Notably, the Hague Convention's scope is not limited to factual testimony or fact witnesses.
 Under certain circumstances, foreign expert testimony may also be sought under the Convention, if the sought-after expert evidence was not available in the United States.
 Leasco Data Processing Equip.
 Corp. v.
 Maxwell, 63 F.R.D.
 94, 96 (S.D.N.Y.
 1973) (granting a Hague Convention application for foreign financial expert witnesses); See also American Infra-Red Radiant Co. v.
 Lambert Industries, Inc., 32 F.R.D.
 372, 374 (D.Minn.1963) (granting a Hague Convention application for foreign experts concerning the patent at issue in the litigation).
 All else being equal, an Israeli court would most likely execute such a request on behalf of the U.S. court.
-See Germany v.
+For example, in Germany v.
 The Competent Authority, Chikur Din 70675-11-17 (Mag.
 Ct.
 Tel-Aviv, Dec.
-13, 2017) (Israeli court executed a German court's letter of request to depose an expert in Israel).
-See our post here for more information on expert testimony.
+13, 2017) an Israeli court executed a German court's letter of request to depose an expert in Israel.
+The case concerned product liability and the allegedly defective product was located in Israel.
+The German court sought the testimony of an expert in Israel who would physically examine the product.

 Third Step: Processing the "LoR" in Israel